7S7eVe7N7/blog/content/en/authors/admin/_index.md

 ---
 # Display name
-title: Myagmar Urzhindorzh
+title: Shakirov Indus Ravilievich

 # Full name (for SEO)
-first_name: Myagmar
+first_name: Indus
-last_name: Urzhindorzh
+last_name: Shakirov

 # Status emoji
 status:
-  icon: 🎮️
+  icon: 💪️

 # Is this the primary user of the site?
 superuser: true